IvanDrokin/torch-conv-kan/README.md

 - The `FastKANConv1DLayer`, `FastKANConv2DLayer`, `FastKANConv3DLayer` classes represents a convolutional layers based on Fast Kolmogorov Arnold Network, introduced in [3].
 Baseline model implemented in `models/baselines/fast_conv_kan_baseline.py`.

 - The `KACNConv1DLayer`, `KACNConv1DLayer`, `KACNConv1DLayer` classes represents a convolutional layers based on Kolmogorov Arnold Network with Chebyshev polynomials insted of B-splines, introduced in [4].
 Baseline model implemented in `models/baselines/conv_kacn_baseline.py`.

+## Model Zoo

+### ResKANets

+We introduce ResKANets - an ResNet-like model with KAN convolutions instead of regular one.
+Main class ```ResKANet``` could be found ```models/reskanet.py```.
+Our implementation supports Basic and Bottleneck blocks with KAN, Fast KAN, KALN and KACN convolutional layers.

+After 75 training epochs on CIFAR10 ResKANet 18 with Kolmogorov Arnold Legendre convolutions achieved 84.17% accuracy and 0.985 AUC (OVO).

+After 75 training epochs on Tiny Imagenet ResKANet 18 with Kolmogorov Arnold Legendre convolutions achieved 28.62% accuracy, 55.49% top-5 accuracy, and 0.932 AUC (OVO).

+Please, take into account that this is preliminary results and more experiments are in progress right now.

+### UKANet

+We introduce UKANets - an U-net like model with KAN convolutions instead of regular one, based on resnet blocks.
+Main class ```UKANet``` could be found ```models/ukanet.py```.
+Our implementation supports Basic and Bottleneck blocks with KAN, Fast KAN, KALN and KACN convolutional layers.

 ## Performance Metrics